Baked raspberry turnovers are a sweet hand pie filled with a simple raspberry filling.

 - Remove from heat and allow mixture to cool.

 - Add flour, shortening and salt into a bowl.
 Mix with a pastry blender or your hands until mixture is dry and crumbly.2 cups flour, ⅔ cup shortening, 1 teaspoon salt

 - Slowly add 1 tablespoon of water at a time until mixture comes together.
 Knead lightly once or twice just to form a ball.
-Divide dough into two equal size pieces
+Divide dough into two equal size pieces6-7 Tablespoon ice water

 - Roll out one piece of dough at a time on a lightly floured surface into approximately a 8 inch circle.